 Developing treatments in oncology involves huge investments and clinical development is crucial.

-So in such cases, while developing the drug, you need to find answers for the following
+So in such cases, while developing the drug, you need to find answers to the following

 - What is the market scope for the drug?